-The Farmstrong website is a one-stop portal to a wide range of resources, events and activities and attracts heavy traffic.
+The Farmstrong website is one-stop portal to a wide range of resources, events and activities and attracts heavy traffic.
 It has successfully connected a geographically diverse and remote audience.
 Farmers can access resources wherever they are, whenever it suits them.
 In any given year, the website attracts over 75,000 unique visitors.

 Farmstrong also makes extensive use of social media to build a community of interest and engages with over 11,000 fans.
-Throughout the year it supports two-way conversations on wellbeing topics dear to the hearts of farmers and growers and relevant to the seasonal farming calendar.
+Throughout the year it supports two-way conversations on wellbeing issues dear to the hearts of farmers and growers and relevant to the seasonal farming calendar.
 Farmstrong videos receive over 300,000 views a year.

-Farmstrong also delivers content online for use by learners and farming and agribusiness education and training courses.
+Farmstrong is also developing online learning modules on key wellbeing topics that will be available for use by online learners and in farming and agribusiness education and training courses.